 Colombian Specialty Wild Grown Coffee

-This is the world’s most sustainable coffee and most likely the only one imported into Australia.
+This is the world’s most sustainable coffee and most likely the only wild coffee imported into Australia.
 It has a highly unique coffee taste, with sweet caramel, stone fruits and hazelnuts.
 Learn more…

 Kogi Wild Coffee is grown in the Sierra Nevada de Santa Marta, an isolated mountain range separate from the Andes chain that runs through Colombia.
 Grown by the indigenous Kogi people, who have lived in their mountain home in relative isolation since pre-Spanish Colombia.
 Guided by a belief system that revolves around their role as a guardians of the Earth, Kogi coffee is grown freely among the natural rainforest with elders conducting spiritual work to guide the process.
 The practises are considered some of the most sustainable in the world, with farmers washing and drying beans on site, and using mules to transport them up to ten hours away to the community processing centre.